-From Kushner to Karam, Miller to Mamet, and Nottage to O’Neill, this is the Backstage guide to the 25 contemporary plays every actor should know.
+From Kushner to Karam, Miller to Mamet, and Nottage to O’Neill, these are the 25 modern and contemporary plays every actor should know.

 Tony Kushner’s “Angels in America: A Gay Fantasia on National Themes” is actually a play told in two parts, “Millennium Approaches” and “Perestroika,” both viewable as separate entities but meant to be seen in-repertory.
 Like “The Normal Heart,” it examines the AIDS epidemic in 1980s America, but apart from the overlapping subject matter, it could not be more disparate.
 Often abstract, heavily metaphorical and symbolic, the eight actors play several roles in the piece, many of which are supernatural entities.
 The shifting settings and degrees of surreality create an atmosphere that is informed most heavily by the ephemeral nature of the actual theater.
 It is the job of the actors to be as ferociously present as this magnum opus itself.

 This vehemently modern piece solidified Tracy Letts as a peerless voice of the 21st century, and exemplifies the atomic possibilities of equal parts coexistence of comedy and drama.
 Though it carries the torch of many other “family dramas”—and the influence of those is certainly prevalent—“August” is written less like a three-hour drama and more like a three-hour episode of television.
 There are subtleties in the writing that are less frequently seen in theater, and as a result, the “dramedy” lends itself to a sort of acting that was, when it premiered in Chicago in 2007, unprecedented on the stage.